szazo/bird-tracking-bytetrack/README.md

 # Bird tracking using ByteTrack

-This repo contains tools and experiment files used for tracking birds in a cage using ByteTrack.
+This repo contains tools and experiment files used for tracking birds in a cage using [ByteTrack](https://github.com/ifzhang/ByteTrack).

-ByteTrack's is codebase is based on YOLOX, and for this reason, YOLOX pretrained weights can be used for tracking with ByteTrack.
+ByteTrack's is codebase is based on [YOLOX](https://github.com/Megvii-BaseDetection/YOLOX) object detector, and for this reason, YOLOX pretrained weights can be used for tracking with ByteTrack.

 ## Dataset converter